rwojsznis/i18n_dummy/README.md

 ```

 As you see the `U` marker was removed and Spanish locale was synced basing on base locale.
 I hope that makes more sense now :).

+### Configuration

+At this point you can configure custom suffix / prefix that will be used for detecting updated keys in base locale.
+See the `settings.yml.example`.

 ### Limitations and other assumptions